Olivier (Ollie) Cotsaftis is a post-disciplinary researcher-practitioner working at the intersection of design, ecology and futures

-At RMIT University's School of Design, Ollie’s practice engages living systems, critical ecologies, and material entanglements to activate scalable pathways for regenerative transitions.
+At RMIT University's School of Design, Ollie’s practice engages living systems, critical ecologies and material entanglements to activate scalable pathways for regenerative transitions.
+He has published in leading journals such as Design Studies and exhibited at the Science Gallery Melbourne and the MPavilion.

 Before joining RMIT, he was a design lead at Fjord Design and Innovation and the founder of future ensemble studio.
 He is currently Program Manager (Co) of the Master of Design Innovation and Technology, Design and Architecture Lead of the RMIT Nature Positive Network, editorial board member for Biotechnology Design (Cambridge Press, UK), and co-founder of neomatter, a nature repair and nature-based solutions startup.

 We are living in an era of profound transformation, adapting to a world negatively shaped by our collective actions.
-This calls for new ways of designing and futuring — ones that work with rather than against the living, and support coexistence and mutualism.
+Meeting this reality calls for new ways of designing and futuring — ones that work with rather than against the living and that support coexistence.

-In essence, and alongside the deepening critique of sustainability and anthropocentric design practices, these approaches help us navigate 21st-century transitions — regenerative futures in more-than-human worlds.
+In essence, and alongside the deepening critique of sustainability and anthropocentric design practices, this approach helps us navigate the transitions of the 21st century — regenerative futures in more-than-human worlds.

 2021 Melbourne Design Week